bordplate/rac1-randomizer/README.md

 ## Installation
 A homebrew enabled PS3 with WebMAN is required.
 Then use [RaCMAN](https://github.com/MichaelRelaxen/racman).

 When you have RacMAN working, attach it to the game, go to "Patches loader..." in the top-left menu, then choose "Add ZIP..." and find the randomizer.zip download.
 Then just enable it in the mod menu.

+You can enable the mod at any time and then start a new game, or start a new game and then enable the mod, both work just fine.
+If you collect any items with the mod on and you want to restart, you should disable the mod and enable it again.

 ## Set seed
 To make a set seed, make a text file named `seed.txt` in RaCMAN's root folder (the upper folder where `racman.exe` is).
 The text file can contain any type of text.
 Newlines count as a character, meaning `oiejfoiwjef` and `oiejfoiwjef` with a new line at the end are different seeds.